Amaim Warrior at the Borderline

 Amaim Warrior at the Borderline (境界戦機, Kyōkai Senki) is an original Japanese anime television series animated by Sunrise Beyond.
 A photonovel series titled Kyōkai Senki: Frost Flower has been serialized in Hobby Japan's Monthly Hobby Japan magazine since July 2021.
 The series aired from October 2021 to June 2022.

 Plot

-In the mid-20th century, due to economic crisis and a collapsing birthrate, Japan was on the verge of becoming a failed state.
+In the mid-20th century, as a result of the economic crisis and a collapsing birthrate, Japan was on the verge of becoming a failed state.
 In response, foreign nations sent forces to intervene.
 However, foreign intervention quickly became a foreign occupation, and the competing foreign nations started the destructive Boundary War, fought with autonomous drone mecha called AMAIMs.

 By the year 2061, the Boundary War has ended but Japan has been divided into four occupied zones where native Japanese are treated like second-class citizens.
 In the wake of the resulting social upheaval and unrest, a young boy named Amō Shiiba stumbles across an abandoned AMAIM called Kenbu and a rogue autonomous AI named Gai.
 With Kenbu and Gai, Amō has the opportunity to change the course of history for both himself and the entire nation of Japan.